isaac2math/solar/README.md

   * This package depends on Python packages "simul_plot_ic.py" and "Pickle".

-### .html files (in Supplementary file C) report all the raw graphical/numerical results of simuations.
+### .html files report all the raw graphical/numerical results of simuations.

 ## 2. How "solarpy" works